datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS02-Prepare-Data.md

 It worked, the first (min) day is 1 Jan 2009 and the last day (max) is 31 Dec 2011.

-# Challenge: Uploading and Preparing Data
+# Challenge 1: Uploading and Preparing Data
-# Load daily .csv datafile from Harvard Forest
+Load daily .csv datafile from Harvard Forest

 Currently we have been using the 15 minute data from the Harvard Forest.
 However, overall we are interested in larger scale patterns of greening-up and